IATI/IATI-Extra-Documentation/en/activity-standard/overview/linked-documents.rst

 * When a document has multiple categories, then the ``category`` element can be repeated.
 * Using the ``@format`` attribute helps inform what to expect from the document.
 * Use of the ``@format`` must be accompanied by a code on the ``FileFormat`` codelist.
+* The ``document-date/@iso-date`` would normally be the production or published date of the relevant document to identify the specific document version.

 2.01 Considerations